Paul Connor (footballer)

-Paul Connor (born 12 January 1979) is an English footballer who plays for West Auckland Town.
+Paul Connor (born 12 January 1979) is an English former footballer.

+Connor began his career with Middlesbrough but did not make an appearance for the club.
+Connor first played in the English Football League with Hartlepool United who he played for on loan, he also loan spells with Stoke City and non-league side Gateshead while with Middlesbrough.
+In 1999, Connor signed permanently for Stoke and remained with the club for two years before moving to Rochdale.
+After a successful spell with Rochdale, Connor was signed by Swansea City for a fee of £35,000.
+In 2006, he moved to Leyton Orient but spent only season with the club before signing for Cheltenham Town.
+In 2009, Connor signed for Lincoln City who he made 15 league appearances for.
+Lincoln would be Connor's final Football League club and he spent the rest of his career playing non-league football for Mansfield Town, Gainsborough Trinity, Shildon and West Auckland Town.
+He was a player-coach at West Auckland Town before moving into a career in podiatry.

 Career

 He was signed by Middlesbrough straight after he left school.
 With his chances of first team football at the Riverside Stadium very scarce, he went on loan to Gateshead, Hartlepool United for a month and then to Stoke where he made 3 appearances.
 After Middlesbrough released him, Stoke did not hesitate to sign him permanently.

 Whilst at Stoke he went on loan to Cambridge United where he scored 5 goals in 14 games.
 After his time at Stoke he moved to Rochdale, who paid a club record (still standing as of June 2017) fee of £150,000 to bring him to Spotland Stadium.
 He was an immediate success taking Rochdale to the brink of the play-offs with his goals before an unfortunately-timed injury.
 This prevented him from playing more than a marginal role the following season when Dale did make the play-offs.
 He managed to shake off the injury for the 2002–03 season when he played a key role in Dale's run to the Fifth Round of the FA Cup.

 With the end of his contract looming Connor was sold just before transfer deadline day in March 2004 for just £35,000 to Swansea City despite Dale's precarious League position.
 Connor proved to be a hardworking, skilful striker, forging effective partnerships with both Lee Trundle and Kevin Nugent.

 Often maligned for basically not being Trundle, Paul scored a number of very important goals with some excellent finishes.
 The second top goal scorer in the 2004–05 season with 12 finishes in 44 appearances was 3 or 4 better than their top scorers totals for a number of seasons during the 1990s.

 In January 2006, he had fallen down the pecking order at the Liberty Stadium, and so the Leyton Orient manager, Martin Ling, signed him for £40,000.
 He made 34 appearances, scoring 7 goals.